11 Reasons Your Hair Is So Oily & 10 Ways To Fix Greasy Hair

 Image: Shutterstock

-1. Switch To A Clarifying Shampoo: A regular shampoo may not wash out the excess oil and product buildup.
+1. Switch To A Clarifying Shampoo: Maintaining scalp health is crucial, and choosing the right clarifying shampoo is the first step towards it.
+A regular shampoo may not wash out the excess oil and product buildup.
 Switching to a clarifying shampoo can help.
 These shampoos wash out the product buildup and grease effectively from the scalp and the hair strands.

 protip_icon Quick Tip